venkateshkumarraju/mooc_Spatial-Data-Science/README.md

 Create models that predict voter turnout.
 These models will use explanatory variables, such as income and age, to predict the dependent variable, which is voter turnout.

-You will use this model to downscale voter turnout from the county level to the census tract level.
-This information will be used to organize a "Get Out the Vote" canvassing campaign.
-These campaigns encourage people to vote on Election Day.
-This model will help identify local regions that are expected to have low voter turnout so that you know where to target your campaign.

 www.arcgis.com/home/item.html?id=f3b8c80a24f84d1baf464f48aeb0516a